 Chicken owners that live in cold climates often have to make some decisions when it comes to colder Fall and Winter weather.
 One such dilemma is whether you should be heating the chicken coop.
 Because we live on Cape Cod, we have windy winters and temperatures that occasionally dip below zero.
 The Cape is a man-made island surrounded entirely by the ocean.
 Because of this, the ocean greatly affects our weather and causes us to experience small temperature fluctuations between day and night.
 Snow fall varies from year to year.
 Some years we have very light snowfall and others deliver a wallop of 2 feet or more.

 One decision that people need to make just as important as personalities and egg color is weather hardiness.
 I will never forget hearing that Martha Stewart one year wanted to add “exotic” chickens to her Connecticut flock.
 After that, she realized they were not cold hardy.
 Sadly, they perished early their first Winter.
 I’d like the share that My Pet Chicken has a wonderful breed selector that includes cold hardiness here.
 Therefore, all of our eight chickens are cold hardy, including the Silkies.
 Because, choosing the right type of chicken for your environment is a very important factor not to be overlooked.

-We do not heat our chicken coop.
-Knowing that we do experience occasional power outages, we did not want our flock to become accustomed to an artificially warmed coop.
-Tales of flocks perishing from lack of a heated coop after an extended power outage was just something that we did not want to encounter.
+Chickens are birds and not mammals.
+Not surprising, their bodies, circulatory system, respiratory system, reproductive systems are different.
+Therefore, we can not assume that they interpret, adapt or react the same way as our mammal bodies do in the cold.
+We do not heat our chicken coop because we do experience occasional power outages.
+As a consequence, we did not want our flock to become accustomed to an artificially warmed coop.
+Tales of flocks perishing from lack of a heated chicken coop after an extended power outage was just something that we did not want to encounter.

 Here are some tips for you to consider to help keep your coop warm without an additional heat source: